ferreirafabio/PlanarManipulatorDataset/README.md

 # Planar (Robot) Manipulator Dataset
 The dataset consists of 90 000 color videos that show a planar robot manipulator executing articulated manipulation tasks.
 More precisely, the manipulator grasps a circular object of random color and size and places it on top of a square object/platform of again random color and size.

-Initial conﬁguration (location, size and color) of the objects were randomly sampled during generation.
-Different from other datasets such as the moving MNIST dataset, the samples comprise a goal-oriented task as described, making it more suitable for testing prediction capabilities of an ML model.

-For instance, one can use it as a toy dataset to investigate the capacity and output behavior of a deep neural network before testing it on real-world data.
+The initial conﬁgurations (location, size and color) of the objects were randomly sampled during generation.
+Different from other datasets such as the moving MNIST dataset, the samples comprise a goal-oriented task as described, making it more suitable for testing prediction capabilities of an ML model.For instance, one can use it as a toy dataset to investigate the capacity and output behavior of a deep neural network before testing it on real-world data.
 We have done this for a deep auto-encoder network:

 ![Square](/examples/orig1.gif)
 ![Circle](/examples/orig2.gif)